akaamitgupta/honeypie/README.md

 }
 ```

-Here we can see example of how it works.
+Here we can see an example of how it works.
 We need to hit a POST request to our API Gateway `https://xgb5naiofi.execute-api.ap-south-1.amazonaws.com/api/google-forms` along with the payload.

 ### Payload
 `url` - The URL of our google form